Highland Cow

 • A long, oily outer layer that sheds rain and snow

-• A soft, insulating undercoat that keeps them warm in harsh winters
+• A soft, insulating undercoat that keeps them warm in cold, windy conditions

-Although many people picture Highland Coos as ginger, they come in several colours, including red, black, brindle, yellow, white, and dun.
+Although most people picture Highland Coos as ginger, they actually come in several colours, including:

-Their distinctive fringe, known as a “dossan”, protects their eyes from wind, snow, and insects.
-Very practical and adorable at the same time.
+Their distinctive fringe, known as a dossan, helps protect their eyes from wind, snow, and insects.
+Practical and adorable at the same time.

 Size, Temperament & Lifespan

-A fully grown Highland Cow can weigh up to 800 kg and live for around 20 years, making them one of the longest-lived cattle breeds.
+A fully grown Highland Cow can weigh up to 800 kg and may live for up to 20 years, making them one of the longest-lived cattle breeds.

-Historically, they were bred for both meat and milk, valued for their ability to thrive on steep and poor-quality grazing land.
+Historically, Highland Cattle were bred for both meat and milk, valued for their ability to thrive on steep and poor-quality grazing land.

 Where to See Highland Cows in Scotland